History of Providence, Rhode Island

-The Rhode Island city of Providence has a nearly 400-year history integral to that of the United States, including significance in the Transatlantic Slave Trade and the American Revolutionary War by providing leadership and fighting strength, quartering troops, and supplying goods to residents by circumventing the blockade of Newport.
+The Rhode Island city of Providence has a nearly 400-year history integral to that of the United States, including significance in the American Revolutionary War by providing leadership and fighting strength, quartering troops, and supplying goods to residents by circumventing the blockade of Newport.
 The city is also noted for the first bloodshed of the American Revolution in the Gaspée Affair.
-Additionally, Providence is notable for economic shifts, moving from trading to manufacturing; the decline of manufacturing devastated the city during the Great Depression, but the city eventually attained economic recovery through investment of public funds.
+Additionally, Providence is notable for economic shifts, moving from trading to manufacturing.
+The decline of manufacturing devastated the city during the Great Depression, but the city eventually attained economic recovery through investment of public funds.

 Founding and colonial era

 Providence was settled in June 1636 by Puritan theologian Roger Williams and grew into one of the original Thirteen Colonies.
-As a minister in the Massachusetts Bay Colony, Williams had advocated for the separation of church and state and condemned colonists' confiscation of land from Native Americans.
-For these "diverse, new, and dangerous opinions," he was convicted of sedition and heresy and banished from the colony.
+As a minister in the Massachusetts Bay Colony, Williams had advocated the separation of church and state and condemned colonists' confiscation of land from Native Americans.
+He was convicted of sedition and heresy and banished from the colony.
 Williams and others established a settlement in Rumford, Rhode Island in 1636 on land given to them by the Wampanoag.
 Soon after settling, the Plymouth Colony warned Williams that he had still not left the bounds of the colony.
 In response, the group moved down the Seekonk River, around the point now known as Fox Point and up the Providence River to the confluence of the a Moshassuck and Woonasquatucket Rivers.
 Here they established a new settlement they termed "Providence Plantations," cultivating the community as a refuge for religious dissenters.

 For the land, Williams reached a verbal agreement with the sachems Canonicus and Miantonomo—leaders of the indigenous Narragansett inhabitants.
 This agreement was later formalized in a deed dated March 24, 1638.

 Unlike Salem and Boston, Providence lacked a royal charter.
 The settlers thus organized themselves, allotting tracts on the eastern side of the Providence River in 1638.
 Roughly six acres each, these home lots extended from Towne Street (now South Main Street) up the cities eastern hill to Hope Street.
 The portion of land between Towne Street and the eastern bank of the Providence River was held in common.